rust-lang/rust-wiki-backup/Proposal-for-predicate-language.md

 We will rename `pred` to `pure fn` so that one phrase can be used to declare pure fns regardless of their return type.

+It'll only be possible to call things either declared as `pure fn`, or promoted to `pure fn` status by the compiler, from a `check`.
+But a `pure fn` can use a block tagged with an unsafeword to circumvent the effect-checking rules.

 Syntax for the unsafeword is still up for debate.
 Graydon suggested some possibilities:

     #[impure] {     // no keywords, jump up to attribute system